Techshubho/Insta-Mail/README.md

-# Insta-Mail | Keep your real mailbox clean and secure.
+# Insta-Mail | Generate Temporary Disposable Email Address

 Insta Mail is a Python script designed to facilitate the creation of temporary email addresses and the retrieval of emails sent to those addresses.
 It leverages the functionality provided by the [1secmail API](https://www.1secmail.com/api/) API to generate email addresses and fetch email messages.